Urbicide: Vukovar

 The siege of Vukovar was an 87-day military campaign aimed against the eastern Croatian city of Vukovar led by the Yugoslav People's Army, supported by various Serbian paramilitary forces between August and November 1991 during the Croatian War of Independence.
 Vukovar suffered an indiscriminate bombardment, in which up to a million shells were fired on the city, Three quarters of the city's buildings were destroyed.

 Among them were schools, hospitals, churches, public institutions’ facilities, factories, the medieval Eltz Manor and the house of the Nobel laureate scientist Lavoslav Ružička.
 Several sources, like the Youth Initiative for Human Rights in Serbia, described the systematic destruction of the city as urbicide.
 Youth Initiative for Human Rights in Serbia also criticized the International Criminal Tribunal for the former Yugoslavia in 2009 for not reaching a verdict for the destruction of Vukovar.
-Slobodan Milošević was indicted for, inter alia, "wanton destruction" of the city, but died before a verdict was reached.
+Slobodan Milošević was indicted for, inter alia, "wanton destruction" of the city, in one of the first occasions in history that international law dealt with urbicide.
+Milošević died before a verdict was reached.
 Goran Hadžić was also indicted in the same category and also died while awaiting trial in 2016.